-During 2021, the audit committee comprised of two non-executive directors, A. Kelliher and P. Halpenny (chairman of the committee), both of whom are considered independent by the board.
+During 2022, the audit committee comprised of three non-executive directors, A. Kelliher, P. Halpenny and T. Murphy (appointed July 2022), all of whom are considered independent by the board.

 The purpose of the audit committee is to oversee the financial reporting processes and internal control systems of Balmoral.
-The committee held two meetings during the year which were attended by all members.
+The committee held two meetings during the year which were attended by all members on the committee at the time.

-The board believes that P. Halpenny has the requisite recent relevant financial experience to chair the audit committee.
-It is also satisfied that A. Kelliher is sufficiently knowledgeable in relevant financial matters to enable him to fulfil his responsibilities on the committee.
+In November 2022, T. Murphy was appointed chairman of the audit committee.
+The board believes that T. Murphy has the requisite recent relevant financial experience to chair the audit committee.
+It is also satisfied that P. Halpenny and A. Kelliher are sufficiently knowledgeable in relevant financial matters to enable them to fulfil their responsibilities on the committee.